ANSSI-FR/SecuML/docs/SecuML.ILAB.rst

 Interactive Process
 ^^^^^^^^^^^^^^^^^^^

 ILAB relies on an interactive process where an expert is asked to annotate some unlabeled instances to improve the performance of the supervised detection model.
 At each iteration, some instances are queried from the unlabeled pool for annotation.
-The expert annotates the queried instances, and the new annotated instances are added to annotated dataset.
+The expert annotates the queried instances, and the new annotated instances are added to the annotated dataset.
 Then, the supervised detection model is updated, and new instances are queried for annotation.

 .. _ILAB-interactive: